Great questions for the team to reflect on the past year

 We recently came across an interesting Fast Company post How (and why) you should give yourself a year-end review which discusses the value for individuals in undertaking a personal review of the past year, celebrating achievements and considering how to further evolve their career.
 The article posses some great reflective questions to ask yourself.

 However, you can also adapt these questions slightly to apply them for an annual reflection as part of an annual team review and planning.
 Given that we are at the end/beginning of the financial year, it might be timely to use these questions as part of a team planning session.
-This year, in particular, it may be important for the team to engage in ‘balcony’ review of the whole year when the last few months have been so dominated by COVID-19.
+This year, in particular, it may be important for the team to engage in a ‘balcony’ review of the whole year when so much of this time has been dominated by the impacts of COVID-19.

 So, here’s my slightly amended version of the questions in the article that could be used for a team reflection activity: